About CME Requirements

 Your CME earning and logging window begins May 1 of the year your current certification was issued and continues through December 31 of the certification expiration year.
 (For example, PA-C designees whose certification expires in 2020 must have earned their CME between May 1, 2018 and December 31, 2020.)

 Special Guidelines for New Certification Holders

-If this is the first time you've logged CME since passing PANCE, you may log any CME earned as of the date your certification was issued.
-Also for newly certified PAs whose certification was issued after June 30, you can continue earning and logging your CME credits through your certification expiration date and still pay the discounted $80 certification maintenance fee.
-(The 2011-2013 cycle is the last cycle the discount will be available.)
+If this is the first time you've logged CME since passing PANCE, you may log any CME earned as of the date your certification was issued through December 31 of the year your certification expires (approximately two years later) and submit the certification maintenance fee by December 31 of the year your certification expires.

 Need help logging your CME credits online?
 Click here for step-by-step instructions.

 Download our app from the App Store to log your CME activities from your mobile device.

 **You should keep your Category 1 CME documentation for your current CME cycle and your last CME cycle.
 For example, if you are currently on a 2018-2020 CME cycle you would need to keep that documentation and the 2016-2018 CME cycle documentation.
 We do not audit Category 2 CME.
 This is the policy for NCCPA, not the state medical boards.
 You will need to check with your state medical board regarding their auditing requirements.